 PM Group remains a very bright spot in our portfolio, and we have made notable progress towards our goal of achieving higher levels of penetration in the global articulating cranes market.
-As we announced in our annual update in March, we started 2020 with robust demand for PM products, but unfortunately with the outbreak of COVID-19 in Italy, we were forced to temporarily halt production at our Italian facilities on March 21, 2020, with employees being told to stay home.
-After a 30-day hiatus, we reopened and resumed production on April 21, 2020.
-Even with these limitations, we delivered higher revenues and improved Adjusted EBITDA, both sequentially and year over year, and the backlog, at approximately \$28 million, gives us visibility, all things equal, for a year of solid growth for PM, with healthy double-digit Adjusted EBITDA margins that approach our long-term targets.
+As we announced in our annual update in March, we started 2020 with robust demand for PM products, but unfortunately with the outbreak of COVID-19 in Italy, we were forced to temporarily halt production at our Italian facilities for approximately four weeks during the second quarter of 2020, with employees being told to stay home.
+Even with these limitations, we delivered improved Adjusted EBITDA, year over year, and the backlog, at approximately \$23 million an increase of 15% year over year, gives us visibility, all things equal, for a year of modest growth for PM, with improved Adjusted EBITDA margins that approaches our long-term targets.